evnik/XcodeRN/Xcode12Beta2.md

 #### New Features in Xcode 12 beta

 *   Added support for Scalable Vector Graphic (SVG) image assets.
 These preserve their vector representation with deployment targets of macOS 10.15 or later, iOS 13 or later, and iPadOS 13 or later.
 (18389814)

+*   The required pixel size is now shown for complication placeholder images.
+(21135944)

+*   Adding a new color now includes a Dark Appearance variant by default.
+If you leave this empty, Xcode will use the Any Appearance color value for both Light Appearance and Dark Appearance.
+You can use the asset’s Attribute inspector to hide the unused variant.
+(55720623)

+*   The “Mac Catalyst” asset variant has been renamed to “Mac Scaled”.
+Xcode will use this asset in targets that build with Mac Catalyst when “Scale Interface to Match iPad” is selected (including on macOS 10.15).
+When “Optimize Interface for Mac” is selected, Xcode will prefer the Mac asset variant.
+(58883008)

+*   The “New Asset” menu has been changed to organize asset types by platform.
+(59233882)

+#### Resolved in Xcode 12 beta

+*   Resolved an issue where hidden folders inside an Asset Catalog could cause Xcode to repeatedly reload the catalog.
+(35275782) (FB5390092)

+*   Asset Catalog `Contents.json` files will be normalized upon editing for better stability and compatibility with future edits.
+Keys are written in alphabetical order, and a newline character is present at the end of the file.
+(53886564)

 ### Build System